-If you have any questions at all with any of the block construction steps, don't hesitate to email me at the shop.
-I will be happy to walk you through it or assist you in any way that I can.
+If you have any questions at all with any of the block construction steps, don't hesitate to email us at the shop.
+We will be happy to walk you through it or assist you in any way that we can.

 When you are all finished, your block should look like this:

 I love laying out the finished block imagining how it will be when it is all quilted.

 We hope you are enjoying the process of sewing an ellis & higgs pattern.
 Once you've sewn one, you'll be hooked with her pattern designs!